fkingnoobgg/my-portfolio-site/_posts/2017-06-30-Introduction to my blog.md

 ---

 As Aswath Damodaran would put it I am a numbers person not a story teller.
-I prefer a a conclusion that is back up by concrete facts (usually numbers).
+I prefer a a conclusion that is backed up by concrete facts (usually numbers).
 Similar to Damodaran I avoided English classes and completed the minimal work although the same could be said with all my other classes but the truth is I barely passed English and in fact I nearly failed to get into university because my English scores